reeze/php-leveldb/README.md

 ````

 >**NOTE** In LevelDB LevelDB::seek() will success even when the key didn't exists,
->it will seek to the latest key eg:
+>it will seek to the latest key:
 >`db-with-key('a', 'b', 'd', 'e');  $db->seek('c');` iterator will point to `key 'd'`

 ### Snapshots